137AI > AI Security & Trust

 |---|---|---|

-| Fairness | Non-discrimination in hiring, lending | Protect vulnerable groups |
+| Fairness | Non-discrimination in hiring, lending, healthcare triage, and access decisions | Protects vulnerable groups from disparate impact |

-| Human Oversight | Human-in-the-loop systems | Prevent over-reliance on automation |
+| Human oversight | Human-in-the-loop checkpoints, intervention authority, escalation thresholds | Prevents over-reliance on automation in high-stakes decisions |

-| Beneficence | Prioritizing public good | Align AI outcomes with human values |
+| Beneficence | Prioritizing public good, refusing harmful use cases, considering downstream effects | Aligns agent behavior with human values rather than narrow optimization targets |

 Transparency